Gabe-Real/rtuuy/README.md

 # Ban Sync Module
 # The servers to be used by the ban sync system (each server ID is to be separated by |)
 SYNCED_BAN_SERVERS=SERVER_ID_1, SERVER_ID_2
-# Determines whenever the ban sync should be actioned on or not
+# Determines whenever the ban sync should be actioned on or not (false by default - false = ban sync is on)
-DRY_RUN=true
+DRY_RUN=false

 # System notifications module
 SYSTEM_NOTIFICATION_NTFY_TOPIC=rtuuy